 - Ink Mobile App: Those who carry the Chase Ink Business Preferred Card get access to the free Ink mobile app.
 The app’s capabilities include category tagging for ease of record-keeping, full tracking of authorized card users’ spending patterns, one-click changes to authorized users’ spending limits, real-time alerts whenever a purchase is charged to your account, and more.

-- Regular APR: The variable APR for purchases and balance transfers is a variable 16.24% to 21.24%, depending on prevailing rates and your personal creditworthiness.
-The cash advance APR is 25.24%, while the penalty APR is 29.99%.
+- Regular APR: The variable APR for purchases and balance transfers is a variable 16.49% to 21.49%, depending on prevailing rates and your personal creditworthiness.
+The cash advance APR is 25.49%.

 - Important Fees: The $95 annual fee is not waived during the first year.
 There is no foreign transaction fee.
 Cash advances cost the greater of $15 or 5%, and balance transfers cost the greater of $5 or 5%.
-Late fees range in cost from $15 to $39 (depending on the size of the late balance), while returned payments cost $39.
 There is no fee for additional employee cards (authorized user cards).
 These cards earn rewards at the same rate as the primary cardholder’s card.

 - Trip Interruption/Cancellation Insurance: This is one of Chase Ink Business Preferred’s fringe benefits.
 If you need to cancel or cut short your trip due to certain uncontrollable situations (such as illness or severe weather), Chase may reimburse prepaid, nonrefundable expenses up to $5,000 per covered trip.
 Such expenses include airfare, trip packages, hotel stays, and tours.